TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/statsui/ROADMAP.md

 ### Bugs

-* Sort by subsection metrics if main section has no metrics
 * Various resize issues
   * Table container should not be able to be smaller than table
   * Sometimes period selector gets wrapped or as strange spacing issues